‘Time On Page’ is a Google Analytics metric that records the average amount of time users spend viewing a particular page.

 Build Zoom reports that when they added a widget that displays images their time on site increased by a massive 150%!

-You don’t need to – here are 10 sites that offer images that are either licensed under Creative Commons (you can use them for free since the artist has waived their rights to their work) or are free of copyright restrictions:
+Here are 3 sites that offer images that are either licensed under Creative Commons or are free of copyright restrictions:

 One of the easiest ways to increase time on page is to embed a video within your blog post.